 However, we found that high-end luxury brands such as Gucci, Tom Ford, Balenciaga, Louis Vuitton, Burberry, etc. don’t have RFID blocking technology within the wallet.

-Now we did find that many mid-tier fashion brands such as TUMI, Tommy Hilfiger, and Fossil all provided RFID blocking wallets.
+We found that many mid-tier fashion brands such as TUMI, Tommy Hilfiger, and Fossil provided RFID blocking wallets.

 If you plan on spending less than $200 on your wallet, then you should be able to find a quality brand that offers this level of protection.